taustation-fan/taustation-fan.github.io/README.md

 * Advanced Ship Technology (Moissan)
 * Advanced Ship Handling (?)

-One you have the prerequisite University courses and enough credits, you can go to a shipyards and buy a ship.
+Once you have the prerequisite University courses and enough credits, you can go to a shipyard and buy a ship.

-The following table shows the available and the planned ships types:
+The following table shows the available and the planned ship types:

 | Name                  | Mass / T | Acceleration / G | Fuel Capacity / g | Max Range / km | Cargo Capacity / T | Price / credits | Prerequesites          | Availability                         |
 |:----------------------|:---------|:-----------------|:------------------|:---------------|:-------------------|:----------------|:-----------------------|:-------------------------------------|